In the suburbs I

 And you told me we'd never survive

-Grab your mother's keys we're leavin'
+Grab your mother's keys we're leaving

 You always seemed so sure

-That one day we'd be fighting
+That one day we'd be fighting in a suburban war

-your part of town against mine
+Your part of town against mine

 But by the time the first bombs fell